ABOUT ME

 What a journey it's been.
 One day, I’m a beekeeper.
 The next, a firefighter.
 After that, a storm chaser.
 At the heart of it all, I’m a storyteller and a voice for my community—the one who asks the tough questions when no one else will, who stands in the storm to deliver life-saving information or simply offers a listening ear.

-Some of my most impactful reporting includes:
+Some of my most impactful work includes:

 -